Is there a silver lining to all of this?

 - Highlight your hygienic disinfecting process in between lessons

-- Offer free cancellations for student who with any flu symptoms despite cancellation policies
+- Offer free cancellations for students who with any flu symptoms despite cancellation policies

 There is an abundance of information out there – from washing hands to cleaning surfaces and objects.
-However, knowing these things is one thing, applying them another.
+However, knowing these things is one thing, applying them is another.
 Make sure to re-enforce such measures, and communicate them repeatedly with your team.
-These precautions will be with us for awhile and will possibly become the necessary new norm.
+These precautions will be with us for a while and will possibly become the necessary new norm.

 Ways to Look forward

 - Continue to communicate with email and SMS campaigns